California Expense Reimbursement Claims

 - Safety gear (e.g. armored transport employees – firearms and ammunition)

-- Salesperson’s expenses – including cell phone expense, travel and hotel/motel costs
+- Salesperson’s expenses – including cell phone expense, internet access, travel and hotel/motel costs

 - Mileage driven during work (excluding commute to and from work) for work related activities